On the existence of $E_{0}$-semigroups -- the multiparameter case: Preliminaries

 \begin{dfn} Let $\displaystyle E:=\coprod_{x \in \Omega}E(x)$ and $\displaystyle F:=\coprod_{x \in \Omega}F(x)$ be abstract product systems over $\Omega$.
 We say that $E$ is isomorphic to $F$ if for every $x \in \Omega$, there exists a unitary map $\theta_{x}:E(x) \to F(x)$ such that \begin{enumerate} \item[(1)] for $x,y \in \Omega$ and $(u,v) \in E(x) \times E(y)$, $\theta_{x+y}(uv)=\theta_{x}(u)\theta_{y}(v)$, and \item[(2)] the map $\displaystyle \theta:=\coprod_{x \in \Omega}\theta_{x}:E \to F$ is a Borel isomorphism. \end{enumerate} Since $E$ and $F$ are standard Borel spaces, it is enough to require that the map $\theta$ in $(2)$ is $1$-$1$, onto and measurable (See Page 70, Theorem 3.3.2. of \cite{Arveson_invitation}). \end{dfn}

 Let us make a few preliminary observations regarding the dimension of the fibres of an abstract product system.
-We will also drop the adjective "abstract" and simply call an abstract product system over $\Omega$ a product system over $\Omega$.
+We will also drop the adjective ``abstract" and simply call an abstract product system over $\Omega$ a product system over $\Omega$.

 \begin{lmma} Let $\displaystyle E:=\coprod_{x \in \Omega}E(x)$ be a product system over $\Omega$.
 For $x \in \Omega$, let $d(x)$ be the dimension of $E(x)$.
 Then either $d(x)=1$ for all $x \in \Omega$ or $d(x)=\infty$ for all $x \in \Omega$. \end{lmma} \textit{Proof.} Note that $d(x) \neq 0$ for every $x \in \Omega$.
 Condition $(6)$ of Definition \ref{abstract} implies that $d(x)=d(y)$ for every $x,y \in \Omega$.
 Thus it is enough to show that $d(a)=1$ or $d(a)=\infty$ for some $a \in \Omega$.
 Let $a \in \Omega$ be given.
 Then $E(a) \otimes E(a) \cong E(2a)$.
 Hence $d(a)=d(2a)=d(a)^{2}$.
 This implies $d(a)=1$ or $d(a)=\infty$.
-This completes the proof.
+This completes the proof. $\Box$

-The goal of this paper is to show that every abstract product system over $\Omega$ is isomorphic to the product system associated to an $E_{0}^{P}$-semigroup on $B(\clh)$ where $\clh$ is an infinite dimensional separable Hilbert space.
-First let us dispose of the case when the fibres are $1$-dimensional.
+The goal of this paper is to show that every abstract product system over $\Omega$ is isomorphic to the product system associated to an $E_0$-semigroup on $B(\clh)$ where $\clh$ is an infinite dimensional separable Hilbert space.
+First, we dispose of the case when the fibres are $1$-dimensional.